orsonteodoro/oiledmachine-overlay/README.md

-The *FLAGS_HARDENED_PROTECT_SPECTRUM_USER options can be used to optimize security for either confidentiality or for execution-integrity on a per-package basis.  `retpoline` is associated with confidentiality.  `arm-cfi`, `cet`, `llvm-cfi` are associated with execution-integrity or anti execution hijack.
+The *FLAGS_HARDENED_PROTECT_SPECTRUM_USER options can be used to optimize security for either confidentiality or for execution-integrity on a per-package basis or override the auto selected option.  `retpoline` is associated with confidentiality.  `arm-cfi`, `cet`, `llvm-cfi` are associated with execution-integrity or anti execution hijack.
 If you do not select, it will automatically decide based on the vulnerability history of the package and how it processes sensitive or untrusted data.
 So if a package has memory corruption, it is likely to choose either `cet`, `arm-cfi`, `llvm-cfi`.
 If the package only handles sensitive data, has past vulnerability history of uninitalized memory, or has only support for retpoline will automatically choose `retpoline`.
 If a package handles both untrusted data and sensitive data, it will prioritize CFI otherwise retpoline.
 These options are mutually exclusive so you can only choose one on the protect spectrum.
-You can also disable both CFI and Retpoline by choosing `none`.
-You can also override the auto selected option.
+This is another Faustian bargan.
+If you choose `retpoline` you are vulnerable to JOP/ROP attack.
+If you choose ROP/JOP, you are vulnerable to Spectre v2 attack.
+If you choose `none` to disable both CFI and Repoline, you are vulnerable to both ROP/JOP and Spectre v2 attack.

 The compromised execution-integrity is more dangerous than compromised confidentiality because it can do impersonation or increase attacker capabilties.